VMware Validated Design 6.0.1 | 25 JUN 2020

 - Operational Verification guidance for VMware Validated Design 6.0.0 that you can also apply to this VMware Validated Design.
 See VMware Validated Design Operational Verification.

-- New Architecture and deployment guidance is now available for a RedHat OpenShift container platform-based workload domain.
+- Architecture and deployment guidance is now available for a RedHat OpenShift container platform-based workload domain.
 See Architecture and Design for a Red Hat OpenShift Workload Domain and Deployment of a RedHat OpenShift Workload Domain in the First Region.

-- New Architecture and implementation guidance is now available for backup and restore.
+- Architecture and implementation guidance is now available for backup and restore.
 See Architecture and Design for Backup and Restore and Backup and Restore.

 For more information, see the VMware Validated Design Documentation page.